fieryhenry/tbcml/README.md

 ## Introduction

-The battle cats mod manager is a tool for easily loading and managing mods into The Battle Cats APK.
+The battle cats mod manager is a tool for easily loading and managing mods into The Battle Cats.

 Join the [discord server](https://discord.gg/DvmMgvn5ZB) if you want to suggest new features, report bugs or get help on how to use the modding tool (please read the below tutorials first before asking for help).